omkarcloud/google-maps-scraper/README.md

 ### ❓ What if I Don't Get Value from It?

+This product is our pride.
 We wholeheartedly ❤️ believe in the value our product brings for you, especially since it has successfully worked for hundreds of people like you.

 But, we also understand the reservations you might have.